Hike Santa Rosa and San Jacinto Mountains National Monument

 Find Culture at Palm Springs Art Museum

-With two locations to choose from (Palm Springs and Palm Desert), both Palm Springs Art Museum locations are open to the public with free admission every Thursday evening from 4-8 p.m.
+With two locations to choose from (Palm Springs and Palm Desert), both Palm Springs Art Museum locations are open to the public.
+Palm Springs has free admission every Thursday evening and Palm Desert has free admission every Friday evening from 4-8 p.m.
 The Palm Springs facility offers free admission and programming the second Sunday of each month, and free films each Thursday evening at 6 p.m.
 Both museums showcase the finest displays of contemporary art in Southern California and feature rotating exhibits.

 Tour Midcentury Modern Architecture